NourNegm85/West-West-Minya-Irrigation-Monitoring/README.md

-The primary water source is the **Middle Eocene fractured limestone aquifer** (Samalut and Minia formations, well depths 420–750m), a brackish confined to semi-confined system (TDS 2,176–2,912 mg/L) under accelerating stress.
+The primary water source is the **Middle Eocene fractured limestone aquifer** (Samalut and Minia formations, well depths 420–750m), a brackish confined to semi-confined system (TDS 2,176–2,912 ppm) under accelerating stress.
 Regional studies document a **5-meter water table decline in a single year** (2020–2021) driven by agricultural expansion in the broader West Minia zone (Alsayyad et al., 2024), and water quality deteriorated from "Good" to "Poor"